Mid Taper Fade Curly Hair

 • Use a light oil or moisturizer a few times a week to keep your scalp and hair nourished.

-When you visit your barber, be clear about how much taper you want and how you style your curls day to day.
+At the barber, be clear about how much taper you want and how you style your curls day to day.
+You can say something like:

 “I want a mid taper fade that blends smoothly around the temples and neckline while keeping my curls full and natural on top.”

-If you like a parted look, save a reference from middle part taper fade haircuts and show it to your barber.
+If you like a parted look, save a reference from our middle part taper fade haircuts and show it to your barber.

 A few quick tips for the best result: